What Should You Do After Testing Positive for COVID-19?Jan. 5, 2022 - Katie McCallum

-If your symptoms are moderate (shortness of breath, difficulty breathing) to severe (requiring hospitalization) or if you are immunocompromised:
+If your symptoms are moderate (shortness of breath, difficulty breathing):

 - Isolate upon symptom onset

-- If your moderate symptoms are worsening, contact your doctor or Houston Methodist Virtual Urgent Care for treatment guidance
+- If your symptoms are worsening, contact your doctor for treatment guidance

 - On Day 10, ONLY discontinue isolation if your symptoms are significantly improved*

 *Do not end isolation until 24 hours after your symptoms have significantly improved — which includes, but isn't limited to, being fever-free for 24 hours without the use of fever reducers.
-Depending on how sick you were, it could be anywhere from 10 to 20+ days after symptom onset before you feel better.
-Loss of taste and smell can last for weeks after you feel better and should not delay the end of isolation.
+However, loss of taste and smell can last for weeks after you feel better and should not delay the end of isolation.

 If you're still unsure how long you should isolate, use the CDC's isolation calculator for help and contact your doctor with any questions.